- CLASS: Mammalia (Mammals)

 AT THE ZOO

-Check out our new Giraffe Cam to see live streaming video of Safari Park African Plains giraffes and other wildlife online, anytime.
+Check out our Giraffe Cam to see live streaming video of Safari Park African Plains giraffes and other wildlife online, anytime.

 In many African countries, giraffe populations are slowly decreasing because of habitat loss and the overgrazing of resources by livestock.
 As a result, the future of giraffes is dependent on the quality of the habitat that remains.
 Their numbers have decreased in the past century—and one giraffe subspecies, the West African or Nigerian giraffe Giraffa camelopardalis peralta, is vulnerable; and another, the Uganda or Rothschild’s giraffe G.c. rothschildi, is near threatened.
 While it has historically lived in western Kenya, Uganda, and southern Sudan, the Uganda giraffe has been almost totally eliminated from most of its former range and now survives in only a few small, isolated populations in Kenya and Uganda.
 The Nigerian giraffe is found in just one area of Niger, and it is considered the rarest of the giraffes.

 The population of reticulated giraffes G.c. reticulata has dropped by an alarming 80 percent in just 10 years, most likely due to poaching.
 They are no match for humans with guns; giraffes are shot or snared for their meat, hide, bone marrow, and tail hair.
-The rest of the giraffe species have not become endangered for a number of reasons.
+The rest of the giraffe types have not become endangered for a number of reasons.
 Fortunately, Kenya is starting a giraffe conservation program for the three subspecies found there: reticulated, Uganda, and Masai giraffes G.c. tippelskirchi.

-San Diego Zoo Global supports a community conservation effort in northern Kenya that is finding ways for people and wildlife to live together.
+San Diego Zoo Wildlife Alliance supports a community conservation effort in northern Kenya that is finding ways for people and wildlife to live together.
 At the San Diego Zoo, we have a giraffe-feeding patio where high-fiber biscuits can be purchased and fed to the giraffes.
 The money raised through the sale of the giraffe biscuits funds the community conservation initiatives we support in Africa.